Hot tub folliculitis

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of hot tub folliculitis.
+Contact your provider if you develop symptoms of hot tub folliculitis.

 Controlling the acid levels and chlorine, bromine, or ozone content of the hot tub may help prevent the problem.

-D'Agata E. Pseudomonas aeruginosa and other Pseudomonas species.
+Araos R, D'Agata E. Pseudomonas aeruginosa and other Pseudomonas species.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 221.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 219.